 - Carbs are not inherently bad, but stick to whole foods like fruits and vegetables.

-- Protein is essential for maintaining muscle mass, and helps keep you fuller for longer.
+- Protein is essential for maintaining muscle, and helps keep you fuller for longer.

 Health Disclaimer: All content and media on Zubican.com are produced for general informational purposes only.
 This content is not meant to be an alternative to professional advice from a doctor or other healthcare provider and shouldn’t be relied on as personal health advice.
 Results of any treatment or advice used from Zubican.com's content may have varying results.